Niš incident: Incident

 On 7 November, the 82nd Fighter Group of the Fifteenth Air Force was assigned to launch strikes against German motorized columns and trains moving between Sjenica and Mitrovica.
-Commanded by Colonel Clarence T. "Curly" Edwinson, the strike included the P-38 Lightnings of the 95th, 96th, and 97th Fighter Squadrons.
+Commanded by Colonel Clarence T. "Curly" Edwinson, the strike included the Lockheed P-38 Lightnings of the 95th, 96th, and 97th Fighter Squadrons.
 At the beginning of the strike the 95th Fighter Squadron claimed a German locomotive destroyed in a strafing attack, and Captain Charles King's P-38 was shot down by flak.
 King was rescued by local peasants near Sjenica and saved by Chetniks.
 Continuing eastward, the three squadrons of the 82nd spotted the vehicle column from the 6th Guards Rifle Corps moving from Niš towards Belgrade, and attacked at about 10:00 a.m., from southeast over Mount Jastrebac, some 80 km (50 miles) into Soviet held territory.
 The first squadron immediately started to strafe the leading vehicles, destroying several, with 31 killed and 37 wounded.
 The commander of the corps, Lieutenant General Grigory Petrovich Kotov, was also killed in this attack.